New York is moving to make removable-battery operated smoke detectors things of the past on April 1, 2019.

 Some local media outlets were reporting that, effective April 1, all home sales and rentals would need the upgraded, closed-battery systems.
 However, section 3 of the law states:

 The provisions of this section shall not apply to solely battery-operated smoke detecting alarm devices powered by a replaceable, removable battery that have been ordered by, or are in the inventory of, owners, managing agents, wholesalers or retailers on or before the effective date of this section.

 Although owners, property managers and landlords don’t have to replace existing smoke detectors, any smoke detectors replaced or added after April 1 must be hard-wired or powered by a sealed, non-removable 10-year battery.
 (So don’t stock up on the cheaper, removable-battery units now to use later.)

 If, after April 1, a smoke detector needs to be replaced before a sale, or as part of a sale or rental, the new smoke detector must comply with the new law.

 Please remember that carbon monoxide (CO) detectors/alarms must be installed in all new and existing one- and two-family units, multi-family units and rentals that have any fuel-burning appliances, systems or attached garages.
 This includes oil, natural gas, propane, etc. While this regulation isn’t new, it bears repeating.

 You can learn more about the requirement, also known as Amanda’s Law, here.

-We hope you found this article an removable-battery smoke detectors helpful.
 If you any questions about how smoke and CO detectors and other safeguards can affect your insurance, or would like a free insurance review, please call us at 877-576-5200.